Round Top Travel Guide: Country Roads, Take Me Home!

 Round Top Antiques & Design Center — A blend of dealers and offerings, this year-round shopping destination boasts big style in a tiny town.
 Say "Hi" to Katy; promise you'll be greeted by the friendliest smile in town!

 Curate by Stash — My dear friend Cheryl and her crew are incredible artists and leather is their medium of choice.
-I’ve never left empty handed!
+Their attention to detail, quality, and craftsmanship is top-notch.

 The Frenchie — Situated walking distance from downtown with views of sprawling fields, this chic boutique hotel has the most cheerful interiors with a hot tub and pool to boot!